 - Gretchen Ziegler, Zoo Manager of the Sequoia Park Zoo and Community Member of the IACUC;

-For inquiries concerning these policies contact the IACUC Chair, Steven Smith at 826-5475 or steven [dot] smith [at] humboldt [dot] edu with questions concerning the preparation and submission of this protocol.
+For inquiries concerning these policies contact the IACUC Chair, Dr. Rick Zechman at 826-3546 or rick [dot] zechman [at] humboldt [dot] edu with questions concerning the preparation and submission of this protocol.

 Humboldt State University recognizes both a scientific and an ethical responsibility for the humane care of animals.
 All faculty, staff, and students who care for or use animals in education, testing, and research must assume responsibility for general animal welfare.
 The animal accommodation facilities and programs of this campus will be operated in accordance with applicable federal, state, and local regulations and policies.